rpucella/simple-markdown/README.md

 Run `bin/md` with a Markdown file as a first argument and an optional HTML template as a second argument.
 The resulting HTML output will be sent to standard out.

-A tempalte is an HTML file with an `{{.}}` in it that will get replaced by the output of the Markdown processor.
+A template is an HTML file with an `{{.}}` in it that will get replaced by the output of the Markdown processor.